rafaelaudy/habit-geek/README.md

 ## Tech debt

+- Store first day of the week instead of y1w1 key
 - Test containers
 - Add migration stategy for when a change to the schema is necessary on local storage https://www.freecodecamp.org/news/how-to-use-redux-persist-when-migrating-your-states-a5dee16b5ead/